Cue/ocstyle/README.md

 # Goal

 Make it easy to share and enforce style rules for Objective C.  The less human time we spend thinking about whitespace and naming the better!
-Also enforces the existence of basic docs.
+Also enforces the existence of basic documentation.

 # Related